PipeWire/wireplumber/docs/rst/policies/linking.rst

    }

-After that, once the media class of a device node has been select for a particular stream node, and there are more than 1 device node matching such media class, WirePlumber will select one based on a set of priorities:
+After that, once the media class of a device node has been selected for a particular stream node, and there are more than 1 device node matching such media class, WirePlumber will select one based on a set of priorities: